About National Aeronautics and Space Administration

 NASA's operations are divided into nine segments and divisions: Aeronautics, Construction and Environmental Compliance and Restoration, Cross-Agency Support, Education, Exploration, Office of Inspector General, Science, Space Operations, and Space Technology.

-In 2010 the agency's mission changed from returning to the moon to heading for Mars.
+For the past decade, the agency's mission has changed from returning to the moon to heading for Mars and other parts of the solar system.
 NASA hopes to send astronauts to the Red Planet by the mid-2030s.
 To complete the mission, it needs to develop heavy-lift rockets for long-range spacecraft.
-In the meantime, the organization has been turning out lower cost Small Explorers in shorter time frames.
-The Explorers are part of the longest running series of spacecrafts and have investigated everything from x-rays and ultraviolet light to black holes and interstellar plasma.
+One of the primary steps toward this goal is a proposed mission to find, capture, and redirect a near-Earth asteroid safely into the Earth-Moon system, and then send astronauts to explore it.